jenmunoz/Chapter3_parasites/README.md

 ## Sociality ##
-Sociality status is based on flcok observations from Manu only, some particular species have changes in teh status
+Sociality status is based on flcok observations from Manu only, some particular species have changes in thh status

-Lophotriccus pileatus::This species has been obserevd in flocks but those flcoks were incomplete and tehrefore not included in the analyses, I changed 0 to 1 in sociality manually
+Lophotriccus pileatus::This species has been obserevd in flocks but those floks were incomplete and therefore not included in the analyses, I changed 0 to 1 in sociality manually

 ##File names and description ##

 Raw data files:

-[1]The raw files of bird doversity form Manu diversity
+[1]The raw files of bird diversity form Manu diversity

 0.flocks_manu_complete_18052022.csv
 0.netting_manu_complete_18052022.csv